uccser/cs-field-guide/text/en/chapters/data-representation.md

 1. Can represent all characters, regardless of language.
 2. Represents a piece of text using as few bits as possible.

 We know that UTF-8, UTF-16, and UTF-32 can represent all characters, but ASCII can only represent English.
-Therefore, ASCII fails the first criteria.
+Therefore, ASCII fails the first criterion.
 But for the second criteria, it isn't so simple.

 The following interactive will allow you to find out the length of pieces of text using UTF-8, UTF-16, or UTF-32.
-Find some samples of English text and Asian text (forums are a good place to look), and see how long your various samples are when encoded with each of the three representations.
+Find some samples of English text and Asian text (forums or a translation site are a good place to look), and see how long your various samples are when encoded with each of the three representations.

 {comment}
 Insert interactive here